Mixing Xanax With Alcohol

 It’s easy to assume that a prescription medication is safe, especially if it was given to you by your doctor.
 However, this is not necessarily the case.
-Every substance has risks and possible side effects that tend to become worse when the drug is misused or abused.
+Every substance has risks and possible side effects that tend to become worse when the drug is misused.

-While it can be extremely useful for people with these disorders, Xanax does have some potential adverse side effects, which may include:2,4
+While it can be extremely useful for people with these disorders, there can be adverse Xanax side effects, which may include:2,4

 - Irritable mood.